 The government wants to ensure that sponsored family members have adequate support once they arrive in Canada.
 Spouses and common law partners must sign a formal agreement which confirms that both people understand their responsibilities.
 The sponsoring person must also sign an agreement pledging to provide for the basic needs of the spouse, partner, dependent child or other relative.

 There are unique requirements to sponsor a close relative to Québec.
-If you live in Québec, it is important to review the law and consult with a lawyer about the Québec process.
+If you live in Québec, it is important to review the law and consult with a Toronto immigration lawyer about the Québec process.

 Spousal Sponsorship Processing Time